lnxchk/chefdk-fundamentals/scene_04.md

 -

 I like to think of the staging area as placing bunch of items into a box.
 Like a care package you would send to a love one.

 Staging files means - put them in the box, don't close it up because I may add a few things, don't close it up because I may replace or remove a few things.
-But put the items in the box because eventually we're are going to close that box - when it ready and send it off.
+But put the items in the box because eventually we are going to close that box - when it is ready to send it off.

 -

-Lets look to see what changes we have placed in the staging area often expressed as staged to commit.
+Lets look to see what changes we have placed in the staging area.

 Thinking about our care package example, this is like looking inside the box and taking an inventory.
-Allowing us to figure out if we need to move things around or we're ready to close it it.
+Allowing us to figure out if we need to move things around or we're ready to close it.

 Running `git status` allows us to see in the box.
 Git reports back to us the changes that will be commited.